2019 Toyota Supra spy shots and video

 2019 Toyota Supra spy video from Motor Authority on Vimeo.

-We can also see the layout of the new liftback in some of the shots.

-The car isn’t expected on the market until well into 2018, which means we’ll likely see it arrive as a 2019 model.
-(It’s possible the debut will take place in late 2017 at the Tokyo auto show.)
-Being so far out from the market arrival, there are few solid details to report on for what’s lurking within the sheet metal.

 We know the new platform features a front-midship layout and a low center of gravity, as evidenced by the very low hood and roof.
-It’s likely to feature multi-material construction, perhaps even some carbon fiber to shed weight while boosting strength.

-The car is expected to be offered with more than one powertrain option, with the range-topper rumored to be a hybrid powertrain combining a twin-turbocharged V-6 with an electric motor or two.
-The V-6 would power the rear wheels while the electric motors power the front pair, creating a “through-the-road” hybrid setup.
-Toyota previewed a similar setup in 2013 with its Hybrid-R concept.

-The downside is that such a system would likely see the price of the Supra come in at a high level.
-We've heard it will be priced higher than a Corvette, which starts in the mid-$50k bracket and quickly rises from there.
-So to offset this Toyota may also offer an entry-level powertrain consisting purely of the twin-turbo V-6 or a turbocharged inline-4.
+And inside there will only be space for two.

+Power meanwhile will come from a 3.0-liter twin-turbocharged inline-6 as standard.
+A more powerful version with hybrid technology, possibly badged GRMN, is also expected.

-And to further reduce costs, production of the Toyota sports car along with its BMW counterpart is rumored to be taking place at independent vehicle manufacturer Magna Steyr's plant located in Graz, Austria.
+Though it's yet to be confirmed, we've heard that Toyota might not even be the company building the new Supra.
+It's possible the car will be built alongside its BMW counterpart at independent vehicle manufacturer Magna Steyr's plant located in Graz, Austria.
 Sharing a production facility makes sense considering the low volumes of pricey sports cars.

-On a final note, we've heard that the new Supra might end up as the first model from a new Gazoo performance sub-brand.
-Gazoo is the name of the official motorsport department of Toyota and Lexus.
+Finally, don't be surprised if we eventually see Toyota taking the new Supra racing.
+Toyota has hinted that the GR Supra Racing concept shown in Geneva was built to GTE specifications, suggesting that participation in either the World Endurance Championship or WeatherTech SportsCar Championship is possible, or perhaps even in both.

 Email This Page